Rohan1-tech/Financial-Fraud-Risk-Engine/README.md

 Environment Configuration

 The frontend/backend connection is configured through an environment variable rather than hardcoding the production API URL into the frontend application.

+Limitations

+This project intentionally has limitations because it is a portfolio and research demonstration.

+Data

+The dataset is synthetic.

+It does not represent a real banking or payment-network population.

+Synthetic patterns may not reflect real fraud behavior.

+Modeling

+Performance is based on the documented synthetic dataset.

+Real-world performance can differ substantially.

+Fraud patterns can change over time.

+Deployment

+The public deployment is intended for demonstration.

+Production authentication, authorization, audit logging, and monitoring are not implemented as a full enterprise system.

+The application does not automatically block transactions.

+Explainability

+SHAP and reason codes are intended to support analyst understanding.
+They should not be treated as proof of causality.

+Responsible Use

+The system is designed as a decision-support demonstration.

+A real financial fraud platform would require:

+validated production data

+model-risk governance

+compliance review

+privacy and security controls

+access control

+audit logging

+monitoring and alerting

+drift detection

+adversarial testing

+fairness and subgroup analysis

+human review and escalation

+controlled retraining and deployment processes

+The model's output should therefore be interpreted as a risk signal rather than an automatic financial decision.

 Future Improvements